LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/intro.rst

 The main objective of this program is to study the photoelectric effect on dust grain in space, and how this effect impact the heating of a gaz cloud.

-The isead is to modelize a photon that will hit a grain, and emit (or not) an electron with a certain energy.
+The idea is to modelize a photon that will hit a grain, and emit (or not) an electron with a certain energy.
 Then, this electron will contribute to the heating of the gaz cloud.

 Credits
 -------